gitlabhq/gitlab-runner/docs/executors/docker.md

-You may think of creating a Docker image that uses an `ENTRYPOINT` that doesn't execute the build script, but does execute a predefined set of commands, for example to build the docker image from your directory.
+You may think of creating a Docker image that uses an `ENTRYPOINT` that doesn't execute the build script, but does execute a predefined set of commands, for example to build the Docker image from your directory.
 In that case, you can run the build container in [privileged mode](#the-privileged-mode), and make the build environment of the Runner secure.